fletchjp/MERG-Arduino-Software/TestEncoder/README.md

 ## MartinsEncoder

+Test for encoder based on Martin Da Costa's code with pins for a UNO.

+## MartinsEncoderMEGA

+Test for encoder based on Martin Da Costa's code with pins for a MEGA.

+## MartinsEncoderSender

-Test for encoder based on Martin Da Costa's code.
+Test for encoder based on Martin Da Costa's code with pins for a UNO.

-I am not sure how to configure this code so I will pause this.
+This sends encoder data using I2C.

+## ControllerReadEncoder

+This reads the encoder data from MartinsEncoderSender.

 ## PJRCBasic